sara-nl/picasclient/README.md

 ## Setting up the examples

-The scripts directory contains examples to use the picasclient.
-There are examples for running locally (laptop, cluster login), slurm and the Grid (https://www.egi.eu/).
+The examples directory contains examples to use the picasclient.
+There are examples for running locally (laptop, cluster login), slurm and the Grid (https://www.egi.eu/), and in principle the jobs can be sent to any machine that can run this client.

-To run the examples, first you need to have a CouchDB instance running that functions as the token broker that keeps the tokens and then worker machines can approach the broker to get work.
-To set up this db, see the [SURF documentation](https://doc.grid.surfsara.nl/en/latest/Pages/Practices/picas/picas_overview.html#picas-server-1).
+To run the examples, first you need to have a CouchDB instance running that functions as the token broker that stores the tokens which the worker machines can approach to get work execute.
+To set up this CouchDB instance, see the [SURF documentation](https://doc.grid.surfsara.nl/en/latest/Pages/Practices/picas/picas_overview.html#picas-server-1), these examples assume you have an instance running and access to a DB on this instance.

 Once this server is running, you can run the PiCaS examples:
  - Local
  - Slurm
  - Grid

-To approach the DB, you have to fill in the `script/picasconfig.py` with the information to log in to your CouchDB instance and the database you want use for storing the work tokens.
+To approach the DB, you have to fill in the `examples/picasconfig.py` with the information to log in to your CouchDB instance and the database you want use for storing the work tokens.

-Once you can approach the server, you have to define "view" logic, so that you can easily go through large numbers of tokens and select new, running and finished tokens.
+Once you can approach the server, you have to define "view" logic, so that you can easily view large numbers of tokens and filter on new, running and finished tokens.
 To create these views, run:

 ```
 python createViews.py